alexngrubb-web/alex-grubb.github.io/README.md

 # Alex Grubb
 Welcome to my personal portfolio!
-I am currently a Master's cyber security student at Keele University expecting to graduate June 2026!
+I am currently a Master's Cyber Security student at Keele University expecting to graduate June 2026!

 ## About Me
 I have some light experience with Linux, Python and SQL that I am continuing to develop.